-You can launch TOSHIBA Setup Utility to set, change, or delete the HDD Password or HDD Master Password.
+For models equipped with HDD, you can use BIOS Setup to set, change, or delete the HDD Password or HDD Master Password.

 Refer to the TOSHIBA Setup Utility section for further information.

-- If you forget your HDD User Password, TOSHIBA will NOT be able to assist you, and your HDD will be rendered COMPLETELY and PERMANENTLY INOPERABLE.
+If you forget your HDD User Password, TOSHIBA will NOT be able to assist you, and your HDD will be rendered COMPLETELY and PERMANENTLY INOPERABLE.
 TOSHIBA will NOT be held responsible for any loss of any data, any loss of use or access to your HDD, or for any other losses to you or any other person or organization that result from the loss of access to your HDD.
-If you cannot accept this risk, do not register the HDD User Password. - When saving the HDD User Password shut down or restart the computer.
+If you cannot accept this risk, do not register the HDD User Password.

+When saving the HDD User Password shut down or restart the computer.
 If the computer is not shut down or restarted, the saved data might not be correctly reflected.
 For more information on shutting down or restarting the computer, refer to Turning on the power.